MatrixEditor/dementor/README.md

 # Dementor

-IPv6/IPv4 LLMNR/NBT-NS/mDNS Poisoner - you can think if it as Responder 2.0.
+IPv6/IPv4 LLMNR/NBT-NS/mDNS Poisoner and rogue service provider - you can think if it as Responder 2.0.
 Get more information on the [Documentation](https://matrixeditor.github.io/dementor/) page.

 ### Offers